 IV.
-REOPENING PHASE THREE (3.2): MANDATES FOR RESIDENTS AND BUSINESSES IN THE CITY OF NEW ORLEANS following general directives to all individuals and businesses to best mitigate the further spread of COVID-19 in New Orleans.
+REOPENING MODIFIED PHASE TWO): MANDATES FOR RESIDENTS AND BUSINESSES IN THE CITY OF NEW ORLEANS

+Pursuant to the May 15th Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19, the New Orleans Health Department provides the following general directives to all individuals and businesses to best mitigate the further spread of COVID-19 in New Orleans.
 The CDC advises the best way to prevent the spread of the illness is to avoid being exposed to the virus, so individuals and businesses should follow these directives to the maximum extent feasible.